Managing Mental Well-Being During an Election Year: Tips for Coping with Stress and Anxiety and Limiting Social Media

 Some news sources post information designed to get the biggest emotional response from social media users in order to drive views.
 They may not be as focused on being factually correct as they are on getting clicks and connecting with people with the same views.
 Not all political posts online reflect reality.
 Understanding that you may come across inaccurate information can be a step toward protecting your mental well-being.

 It can be beneficial to seek non-biased news sources when you want to learn about current events.
 For example, The Associated Press advertises itself as non-biased and aims to provide facts supported by statistics and sources.
-You may also read more about official presidential candidate policies and statements by looking at their campaign websites.
+You may also read more about official presidential candidate policies and political issues by looking at their campaign websites.
 Viewing foreign broadcasting coverage of the American election may reduce bias and overt desires for a particular candidate to win.

-Avoid arguments with loved ones
+Avoid arguments about the presidential election with loved ones

-Politics often spark conversations between loved ones, whether in person or through social media sites.
+Political discussions often spark conversations between loved ones, whether in person or through social media sites.
 Those who disagree on a particular issue may experience conflict, potentially causing a rift in a previously safe connection.
 Losing one’s connections during a tumultuous time like an election year may contribute to loneliness and depression symptoms.

 Although you may be tempted to argue and explain your side, try to avoid arguments with those you love to protect your emotional peace.
 It can be important to accept that everyone is entitled to their own opinions and beliefs, and disagreements don’t necessarily mean you cannot share your opinions as you see fit online or in advocacy channels.